tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 Next we... immediately finish the render pass.
-The RenderPass struct will define how to deal with the color buffer, including the clear effect, and the ClearValue picks what color to clear to, so we're already done.
+The RenderPass struct will define how to deal with the color buffer, including the clear effect, and the ClearValue just picks what color to clear to.
+We're already done.

 ```rust
   pub fn draw_clear_frame(&mut self, color: [f32; 4]) -> Result<(), &str> {